aaravjain-me/quizwiz-ui/README.md

 ## Contact

-If you have any questions or suggestions regarding the React Quiz App project, feel free to contact us at [aaravjain.me@gmail.com](aaravjain.me@gmail.com).
+If you have any questions or suggestions regarding the quizwiz App project, feel free to contact us at [aaravjain.me@gmail.com](aaravjain.me@gmail.com).